 - Language Equals Thought: Sort of.
 The Jao are largely unimaginative, and have one blanket word for all forms of fiction (translating as "things-that-are-not.")
 However, they have an innate sense of time but no time units, since they don't need them.

-- Military Mashup Machine: The spaceships used in the fight against the Ekhat are human missile submarines - with two rows of four tank turrets in place of most of the missile launches - converted into spacecraft with Jao technology.
+- Military Mashup Machine: The spaceships used in the fight against the Ekhat are human missile submarines - with two rows of four tank turrets welded over most of the missile launches - converted into spacecraft with Jao technology, then surrounded with force-fields to plug leaks and prevent the heat of the sun from killing everyone.

 - Passive-Aggressive Kombat: The Jao, especially the higher-ranking ones, have this down to an art form.
 For example, the technique that Aille uses is known as "advance-by-oscellation," where one deliberately goes against an authority specifically to provoke a useful reaction.